powderflask/cmsplugin-menus/README.rst

 The Menus plugins are a collection of pluggable menus for `Django CMS <http://www.django-cms.org/>`_.

-Currently this plugin is in development - NOT FOR USE ON PRODUCTION SITES!
+Currently plugin release is ALPHA.
+Some limited testing has been done.
+Please let me know if you use this module and how it works for you.

 Menu types include:

 * Custom Menu (Link Block): a re-usable, named block of links and/or snippets.
 Useful, for example, for a "Quick Links" block, or other block of links that will be re-used on multiple pages on the site.
 * Section Navigation Menu: display complete, hierarchical navigation (nested lists) for all nodes below a given "root" (any page on site - usually a section page with a child tree).
 Useful for adding custom custom navigation blocks.
+* Sitemap: simply a complete hierarchical navigation (nested lists) of all pages on the site.

 Features
 ========

-* Link block is simply a model with a name and placeholder - users add links, snippets, or other plugins (set in settings)
+* Custom Menu: users add links, snippets, or other plugins (set in settings) to placeholder.
+  Custom Menu's are re-usable so the same menu can be placed on several pages.
 * Nav.
-Menu
+Menu: user can select which sub-section of site to create menu for, or use current page's root by default.
-* Both menus have a "collapse" option, which, if selected, adds class="collapse" to the menu so it can be collapsed using JS.
+* Both menus have a "collapse" option, which, if selected, adds class="collapse" to the menu so it can be collapsed using CSS or JS.
-* JQuery script for handling collapse/expand logic is included
+* CSS handling collapse/expand logic is included
+* Sitemap: template logic only plugin.
+* Easy to override templates and media
+* Can use each plugin independently

 Dependencies
 ============